dusan-b/fm-insure-landing-page/README.md

 ### Background overflow

 To allow the two background images in the hero section to break out of their parent element, like in the original design, I came up with the solution of creating a separate `<div>` with the respective background images, setting `position` to `absolute` and specifying negative values for `bottom`.
 I think it's a bit of a hacky approach, but it works and doesn't affect the funcionality of the web page.

+### Other things I have learned and applied

+- Appropriate use of the `aria-label` and `aria-labelledby` attributes
+- A design based focus outline for keyboard users with a complementary color scheme
+- Animated mobile menu with use of `transform` and `transition-delay`

 ## Useful resources